Skip to Content

 Field Test

-I had the Daiwa Exceler LT 2500D paired with one of my favorite inshore rods the G. Loomis E6X 842S MF.
-When it comes to rods I tend to fish a lot of “saltwater” rods in freshwater just because I have them.
+I had the Daiwa Exceler LT 2500D paired with one of my favorite inshore rods, the G. Loomis E6X 842S MF.
+When it comes to rods, I tend to fish a lot of “saltwater” rods in freshwater just because I have them.

-Within just a few casts, I found myself with a really nice two-pound bass on the end of the line.
+Within just a few casts, I found myself with a nice two-pound bass on the end of the line.

 Pros